mitodl/ol-infrastructure/README.md

+# Getting Started
+This is a Pulumi project, so the first step is to install the Pulumi CLI along with the relevant language protocol.
+Instructions [here](https://www.pulumi.com/docs/get-started/install/).

+To install and manage the relevant dependencies this project uses [Poetry](https://python-poetry.org/).
+After installing the Poetry CLI simply run `poetry install`.

+We use the S3 state backend for Pulumi, so after installing the Pulumi CLI run `pulumi login s3://mitol-pulumi-state`.

 # Structure

 This is a monorepo of the Pulumi code that we use to manage the infrastructure that powers MIT Open Learning